ianmcloughlin/2425_emerging_technologies/README.md

 In your `README.md` file, include a direct link to your GitHub Pages site.

 The chatbot must run entirely on the client-side, without using any external libraries or APIs.
-Use **HTML** and **CSS** for the interface and plain **JavaScript** for the chatbot logic.
+Use **HTML** and **CSS** for the interface and plain **JavaScript** and/or [WebAssembly](https://webassembly.org/) for the chatbot logic.
 Name the main page `index.html` and place it in the root of your repository.
 Store your CSS in a file called `style.css`, also in the root directory.

-Place your chatbot logic in a file named `eliza.js` in the same location.
+Place your main chatbot logic in a file named `eliza.js` in the same location.
-The chatbot interface should include a text box for user input and an area to display ELIZA's responses.
+The chatbot interface should include a text box for user input and an area to display the conversation history.

 Ensure your code is well-commented and that your interface introduces and explains how your chatbot works.

 ## Marking Scheme

-Each component will be graded based on the following four categories, each of equal weight.
+Each component will be graded based on the following four categories.
+Each category carries equal weight.

 Remember, your repository is what will be evaluated.
 It should demonstrate evidence of the criteria outlined for each category.
-The examiners' overall impression of the submission may affect marks in each category.
+That said, the examiners' overall impression of the submission may affect marks in each category.

-You are expected to make steady progress on the assessment throughout the semester, and this should be reflected in your commit history.
+You are expected to make steady progress on the assessment throughout the semester.
+This should be reflected in your commit history.
 Huge commits, especially late in the semester, will not be accepted.
 At any stage you may be asked to discuss the work to date in your repository.